fifty8/flex-one-assignment/README.md

 1. Make sure you are at the repository's root directory

-2. Check that the directory `dest` exists (I used an empty file `.gitkeep` so it should be there automatically upon Git clone)
+2. Check that the directory `dest` exists

 3. Run this command (assuming the executable is `python3`):